edegan-furb/edegan-furb/README.md

 I am Developer from Brazil.

-- 📚 I'm studying React Native and dedicating myself to creating frontend and backend to build web applications.
+- I'm a developer who enjoys building web applications.
+Currently, I'm focusing on React Native for mobile app development, and I'm comfortable working on both frontend and backend.

-- ⚡ In my free time, I enroll in web application courses to further enhance my skills.
+- In my free time, I take online courses on the latest technologies to improve my skills.

 ---